 Pho

 This is an amazing soup consisting of fish broth, various meats, rice noodles and delicious herbs.
 Pho originated in the early 20th century in Northern Vietnam and became popularized throughout the world by refugees after the Vietnam War.
 This is actually a breakfast food eaten by the locals and street stalls in Hanoi open as early as 6am for you to enjoy a delicious piping hot bowl.
-We had already experienced Pho in New York prior to our arrival in Vietnam, and believe us, the Pho in Vietnam was plentiful and truly did not disappoint!
+I had already experienced Pho in New York prior to my arrival in Vietnam, and believe me, the Pho in Vietnam was plentiful and truly did not disappoint!
 Pho is most popular with beef (Pho Bo) but is also available with chicken (Pho Ga).

 Bun Cha

 This is a popular dish in Hanoi made of pork, noodles and herbs, served with a side of dipping sauce.
-This was by far our favorite dish in Vietnam and we actually decided to eat it twice while in Hanoi.
+This was by far my favorite dish in Vietnam and I actually decided to eat it twice while in Hanoi.
 Bun Cha is popular mostly around Hanoi.
 In other parts of the country, it is not as available but a similar type dish is served called Bun Thit Nuong.
 Fun Fact: this is also the dish Anthony Bourdain eats with Barack Obama in the little café they have dinner at in Hanoi, on “Parts Unknown.”

 Cha Ca